Highways in Spain

 The Spanish motorway (highway) network is the third largest in the world, by length.
 As of 2025, there are 17228 km of High Capacity Roads (Vías de Gran Capacidad) in the country.
-There are two main types of such roads, autopistas and autovías, which differed in the strictness of the standards they are held up to.
+There are two main types of such roads, autopistas and autovías, which differed in the strictness of the standards they are held to.

 History

 Between 1990 and 2012 Spain had one of the highest rates of motorway growth in Europe.

 The first motorways named autopista were financed using sovereign debt.

 At the end of the 1980s, and before Olympic Games in 1992 in Barcelona, the autonomous Catalan government was interested in increasing the speed limit on new motorways.
 Between 1987 and 1990, the operations at four new motorways were transferred to private companies, three by the Catalan region and one by the national government.